Watch our brand new Horatio’s Garden Wales Appeal Video by clicking ‘Play’ on the photo to the right.

 "Gardens really are healing places and for such an important medical facility I am delighted to support the creation of a first class modern garden.
 I have no doubt that it will be a marvellous place of therapeutic beauty."

-Building work for Horatio's Garden Wales has not yet begun, but if you would like to know more please ring the office on 01722 326834 or email firstname.lastname@example.org.
+Building work for Horatio's Garden Wales has now begun.
+If you would like to know more, please ring the office on 01722 326834 or email email@example.com.